-- A. Tenant directory signs shall be constructed and oriented to the pedestrian. - B. The tenant directory sign shall be mounted directly on a solid wall or incorporated into a freestanding sign located on the property on which the tenants are located. - C. Maximum height is seven feet. - D. Sign copy shall include only the building or project name, project logo, address, business tenant names, and suite numbers or letters. - E. The letter size of the building name, project name, or logo shall not exceed 4 inches in height.
-All other copy shall not exceed 2 inches in height. - F. Tenant Directory signs should be constructed out of materials that compliment both the building structure and its use.
+- A. Tenant directory signs shall be constructed and oriented to the pedestrian. - B. Maximum height is seven feet. - C. Sign copy shall include only the building or project name, project logo, address, business tenant names, and suite numbers or letters. - D. The letter size of the building name, project name, or logo shall not exceed four inches in height.
+All other copy shall not exceed two inches in height. - E. Tenant Directory signs should be constructed out of materials that compliment both the building structure and its use.